 BOOK of PLEBS

-It documents a non religious and somehow ‘predetermined’ search for a logical, or indeed any God entity that can stand up to even mediocre scrutiny.
+Book of Plebs documents an extremely reluctant, non religious and weirdly ‘predetermined’ search for any God entity that can stand up to mediocre scrutiny.

 These three full length Novels were never intended to be a Trilogy, but the story was just too big to keep between two covers.
 My first fiction shows that I was perhaps too naive or impulsive in putting pen to paper (Virtually) without estimating the amount of virtual paper that would be produced.

 I’m so glad that I did however, because this story is vast in every sense of the word.
 There’s just too much to say about these books here on this front page that I’d probably be repeating what I’ve already submitted as additional detail on the page dedicated to ‘THE CATALYSIS TRILOGY‘.

 Once there, you can also download your 3 Chapter Me-Book Preview of each separate novel, Catalysis, Ochre and Imago.